robbtraister/fusion/documentation/recipes/creating-using-output-types.md

 Let's create a page called "Homepage" at the path `/homepage` (or if you already have a Homepage, you can use any name/path combination).
 Once you've created your page, you should be redirected to the Page Editor view, with a preview on the right.
 That preview pane won't show any content from our Output Type component - the preview pane only shows content *within* the Output Type.
 However, if we publish the page and make it "live", then visit [http://localhost/homepage](http://localhost/homepage), we should see our webpage with a big "Welcome to Fusion" message at the top!
 Huzzah!

+Now that we know our Output Type is working, we can remove the "Welcome to Fusion" header since we won't need it.
+Onward!

 ---
 **NOTE**